musesoftltd/Tomcat-7/ReadMe.txt

 # For Tomcat Scripting
 ########################################################

+*** NOTE: The Tomcat library relies on Java Extensions, Javax.
+*** NOTE: You must ensure a valid JRE or JDK System Runtime is registered to the project
+*** NOTE:  See JREorJDKSystemLibrary.png

 The JMX functionality in Tomcat can be made available by enabling a JMX port.
 If you are using Eclipse to manage your Tomcat instance,
 	You will need to edit the launch configuration properties for the Tomcat instance.